Ksubi: History

-In 2006, the brand changed its name to ksubi as a result of a trademark infringement dispute.
+In 2006, the brand changed its name to Ksubi as a result of a trademark infringement dispute.

-In 2010, ksubi was purchased by clothing manufacturer Bleach, who also owned and produced Insight and Something Else.

-In 2013, Bleach went into liquidation and Breakwater Management acquired ksubi.
+In 2010, Ksubi was purchased by clothing manufacturer Bleach, who also owned and produced Insight and Something Else.
+In 2013, Bleach went into liquidation and Breakwater Management acquired Ksubi.
 In 2014 the licence for global distribution was obtained by The General Pants Group.
 It is currently independently owned.
+In 2016, GPG embarked on an international roll out of physical stores starting with New York and Los Angeles.

+In 2017, Travis Scott christened the New York store with a 40 minute in-store performance to launch his collaboration with Ksubi.
+In 2019, Kendall Jenner collaborated on an 8-piece capsule collection entitled "Sign of the Times".
+In 2019, Ksubi teamed up with Kith on their annual NYFW show.

+In 2020, Ksubi separated from GPG with former CEO Craig King leading the new company Ksubi Sales International.
+In 2022, after COVID pandemic interruptions Ksubi rebooted its global expansion with flagships in Miami, Chicago and London.
+In 2023, Ksubi expanded its categories into underwear and kids.
+In September 2024, Pip Edwards was named creative director of Ksubi.